The place to learn about and register for Health Sciences interprofessional education opportunities at UW

 This three-part curriculum is aimed at developing a foundational understanding of other health professionals’ roles and responsibilities, and the skills needed to effectively collaborate with a diverse healthcare team.

 Each year students across the health sciences are offered opportunities to learn together about topics of common importance.
 The 2021-22 Common Book is Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and Teachings of Plants by Robin Wall Kimmerer.

 Interprofessional Service Learning and Community Engagement

-Service learning and community engagement are ideal mechanisms for growing teamwork skills, while connecting classroom learning with real life experiences.
-Students from across the health sciences are invited to demonstrate community caring through participation in programs such as The UW Listening Project and the Mobile Health and Outreach Program.
+Students from across the health sciences are invited to demonstrate community caring and grow teamwork skills through participation in programs such as the Mobile Health and Outreach Van Program.

-This online program will provide students from across the health professions the opportunity to learn skills and knowledge related to a team-oriented, non-stigmatizing approach to screening, assessment, and treatment of substance use disorders.
-Students will participate in three quarters of learning, with approximately a five-hour commitment per quarter.
-Applications for the 2020/21 cohort are due October 5, 2020.
+This 3-quarter SAMHSA-supported online program provides health professions students opportunities to learn skills and knowledge related to a team-oriented, non-stigmatizing approach to screening, assessment, and treatment of substance use disorders.

 Age-Friendly Healthcare: Interprofessional Training Program

 Project ECHO-Geriatrics at the University of Washington is offering a new unique training opportunity for health professional students between January and June 2022.

 Our Center helps coordinate several intentionally IPE electives throughout the academic year.
 These 1-credit elective courses are open to all health sciences students, and allow for deeper interprofessional engagement around topics such as antiracism, advocacy, and deepening a connection to the humanistic aspects of healthcare professions.